 - Single-pass processing ensures repeatable, consistent product batch to batch.

 - Improved dispersion of micronized oxides results in better SPF.

-- Lump free lotions ensures maximum yield of raw materials and results in better SPF.
+- Lump-free lotions ensure maximum yield of raw materials and result in better SPF.

 - Rapid mixing times.